Danny’s DNA Discoveries – boletes of the PNW

 Butyriboletus abieticola © Dimitar Bojantchev, B. primiregius © Richard Morrison, B. autumniregius © Daniel Winkler, B. persolidus (or perhaps B. querciregius?) © Michael Beug

-'Boletus' mirabilis - the admiral bolete, with a suede-like velvety cap and tree-trunk like stem may get its own genus.
+'Boletus' mirabilis WA ('Aureoboletus' mirabilis) - the admiral bolete, with a suede-like velvety cap and tree-trunk like stem may get its own genus.
 It has yellow pores, unlike the similar, not quite as velvety Boletus fibrillosus.
 It is in a sister relationship to Aureoboletus, so one could either consider it an Aureoboletus or give it a different genus name.
 Since Aureoboletus are viscid capped boletes, and the suede-like velvety cap of this species could not be any more different, it makes sense to place this mushroom in its own genus.
+It was described as Cerioporus mirabilis, but that genus was already in use for some polypores, so there is no good synonym to use for a genus name for it, and one would likely have to be created.

 'Boletus' mirabilis © Fred Rhoades